-Antihistamines - these will come in the form of gels or tablets.
+Antihistamines - these will come in the form of gels, liquids, or tablets.
 They are usually effective for patients with mild or moderate allergies.
-Histamines are proteins which cause most allergy symptoms, antihistamines block their effects.
+Histamines are chemicals which cause most allergy symptoms, and antihistamines block their effects.

-Epinephrine (adrenaline) - this is used for more severe cases, such as anaphylaxis.
-Epinephrine keeps your blood pressure up by constricting the blood vessels, as well as easing the airways.
-The patient will probably be given an auto-injector pen.
+Epinephrine (adrenaline) - this is used by individuals who have food allergies that may result in anaphylaxis.
+Epinephrine keeps blood pressure up by constricting blood vessels, as well as easing the airways.

-People who have had severe allergic reactions should carry an epinephrine autoinjector with them, which may include the EpiPen, EpiPen Jr, Twinject, or Anapen.
+People who have had severe allergic reactions should carry an epinephrine auto-injector with them, for instance, the EpiPen, EpiPen Jr., Twinject, or Anapen.